Be the source of new life by planting a tree!

 5. Make a Schedule

-After you plant them, set up a schedule to check on your tree and maintain its health/growth.
+After you plant them, set up a schedule to check on and take care of your tree.

 - Determine a day or multiple when you will plant trees.
-If it is ongoing, plan to check in from time to time to monitor your progress.
+If you are still working on this project, plan to check in from time to time to monitor your progress.

 - Use our Tree Planting Team Organizer to help keep your team organized.